Over 20 years of stone experience

 How do I calculate how much patio sealer I need?

-Step-by-step breakdown:
+Step-by-step guide:

-1. Measure your patio area
+1. Measure your patio

-2. Check the coverage rate on the product label
+2. Check the product coverage

-3. Multiply the coverage rate by the number of coats needed
+3. Factor in the number of coats

-4. Do the maths
+4. Do the calculation

 Example: Patio size: 32m² Coverage: 7m² per litre Coats: 2